nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes from step 1.

-**Use case: UC08 - Delete a task in a group**
+**Use case: UC08 - Delete a task from a group**

 **MSS:**

 1. User requests to delete a specific task from a specific group.

-2. ArchDuke deletes the specific task in the group.
+2. ArchDuke deletes the specific task from the group and no longer displays the task in the group.
-3. ArchDuke updates the group task list and removes the task from the group.

    Use case ends.

 **Extensions**

 * 1a.
-The group task index is invalid.
+The delete task command format is invalid.

     * 1a1.
 ArchDuke shows an error message.

-      Use case resumes at step 1.
+        Use case resumes from step 1.

 * 1b.
-The group index is invalid.
+The group name is invalid.

     * 1b1.
+ArchDuke shows an error message.

+        Use case resumes from step 1.

+* 1c.
+The group does not exist in ArchDuke.

+    * 1c1.
+ArchDuke shows an error message.

+        Use case resumes from step 1.

+* 1d.
+The task name is invalid.

+    * 1d1.
+ArchDuke shows an error message.

+        Use case resumes from step 1.

+* 1e.
+The task does not exist in the target group.

+    * 1e1.
 ArchDuke shows an error message.

         Use case resumes from step 1.

 **Use case: UC09 - View tasks in a group**